swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 - Protocols may not capture generic type parameters:

     Even if we wanted to do this with an implicit associated type, as mentioned above we couldn't represent the constrained protocol existential in the parent.
-Secondly, there is a concern about parameterised protocols.
-So expect an error:
+This is also why protocols are not parameterised when nested inside of generic types, as we would like any capturing one day to be expressed via existentials:

     ```swift
-    struct MyType<X> {
+    class MyCollectionView<MediaItem> : UICollectionView {
-       protocol MyProto {
+        protocol Delegate: class {
-           var content: X { get set } // ERROR: Cannot capture 'X' from MyType<X>
+            // [implicit] associatedtype MediaItem
+            func itemDidChange(in: MyCollectionView<MediaItem>, at: Index)
         }
-       var protoInstance: MyProto
+        weak var delegate: Any<Delegate where .MediaItem == MediaItem> // Not possible today.
     }

+    class BookController: MyCollectionView.Delegate {
+        typealias MediaItem = Book
+        func itemDidChange(in: MyCollectionView<Book>, at: Index) { /* ... */ }
+    }

+    class GenericController<MediaItem>: MyCollectionView.Delegate {
+        // associatedtype 'MediaItem' bound to generic parameter.
+        func itemDidChange(in: MyCollectionView<MediaItem>, at: Index) { /* ... */ }
+    }

+    MyCollectionView<Book>().delegate = BookController()
+    MyCollectionView<Book>().delegate = GenericController<Book>()
+    MyCollectionView<Song>().delegate = GenericController()  // type is: GenericController<Song>
+    MyCollectionView<Movie>().delegate = GenericController() // type is: GenericController<Movie>
     ```

-- Structural types *may* capture generic type parameters, but not through a protocol
+- Nominal types *may* capture generic type parameters, but not through a protocol

-    Structural types can already have nested structural types which capture parameters from their parents, and this proposal does not change that.
+    Nominal types can already have nested types which capture parameters from their parents, and this proposal does not change that.
 However if we consider the possible capture hierarchies when protocols are involved, one situation is noteworthy:

     ```swift
     struct Top<X> {